-As an optometrist, I am asked many questions about the eyes and vision every day in my practice.
+As an optometrist, I get asked many questions about eyes and vision every day in my practice.
 One question that has always been extremely hard to answer is, “How bad is my vision going to get?”
 While I answer them to the best of my ability, there are so many factors that determine how poorly we see or end up seeing.
-I’ve usually told patients (you may have gotten this answer as well) that “I can’t really know for sure how much your prescription will progress”, and to remind them to come in annually for a comprehensive exam so I can monitor the changes.
+I’ve usually told patients (you may have gotten this answer as well) that “I can’t really know for sure how much your eye prescription will progress”, and to remind them to come in annually for a comprehensive exam so I can monitor the changes.

 Just recently, however, I have been able to offer patients research and evidence-based testing data on eyesight changes over time.
-Based on the patient’s age and level of prescription, I can now predict how likely it is that the patient will become more nearsighted, with or without treatment.
+Based on the patient’s age and level of his/her eye prescription, I can now predict how likely it is that the patient will become more nearsighted, with or without treatment.

 The Brien Holden Vision Institute in Australia has created a ‘myopia calculator’ that is changing the way we can approach the growing public health issue of nearsightedness (myopia): https://calculator.brienholdenvision.org/.
-The calculator and research show that the earlier the onset of myopia, the higher the prescription will become.
-The calculator demonstrates how the many standard treatment options could slow down the myopia and even predict by how much.
+The calculator and research show that the earlier the onset of myopia, the higher the eye prescription will become.
+The calculator demonstrates how the many standard treatment options could slow down myopia and even predict by how much.

 Brien Holden Myopia Calculator